-Quality
+Quality of learning

 Gain a world-class University of London degree.
-Choose from a suite of pioneering BSc Computer Science qualifications, which have been created by Goldsmiths, University of London, one of the UK's most innovative universities in the Computer Science field and a top 20 UK computing research institution.
+Choose from a suite of pioneering BSc Computer Science qualifications, created by Goldsmiths, University of London, one of the UK's most innovative universities in the Computer Science field.